ogeobubu/react-ohtopup/README.md

 # OhTopUp: Automated Subscribe Decoder & Data, Airtime and Electricity Purchase

-This project is a React application used basically for automated transaction of airtime, data, electricity purchase alongside bank transfer.
-This is a development project and not for production for now which means all transactions you will be able to make with this web app is as a result of fake transactions that wouldn't work in real time.
-For now, this is a one user webapp which means you use one user's credential to access all features.
+This project is a React application used basically for the automated transaction of airtime, data, electricity purchase alongside bank transfer.
+This is a development project and not for production for now, which means all transactions you will make with this web app result from fake transactions that wouldn't work in real-time.
+For now, this is a one user web app which means you use one user's credential to access all features.

 ## Languages & Technologies Used